 William Woods equestrian faculty are sensitive to student concerns regarding every horse's health and welfare.
 Sensitive information includes but is not limited to:

 When a William Woods horse is put down due to illness or injury.

-When a William Woods
+When a William Woods horse has a lameness or injury.

 On-going medical or therapeutic treatment of William Woods horses under certain circumstances.